 AIR ASSAULT OPERATIONS

-When the battalion task force executes an air assault operation, mechanized infantry company teams form the primary air assault force.
-Usually, one or two company teams form the basic air assault force, but a mechanized pure force may use all three company teams.
+When the SBCT executes an air assault operation, infantry battalions form the primary air assault force.
+Usually, one battalion forms the basic air assault force; however, the SBCT may conduct the assault with the three infantry battalions.
 Higher headquarters provides the additional assets required to execute an air assault mission.
 In most cases, the operation concludes with a linkup operation between infantry and mounted forces.

-Situations favoring an air assault operation for a mechanized force include those in which the enemy has a vulnerable area suitable for air assault, surprise can be achieved, and enemy air defenses are weak and vulnerable or can be effectively suppressed.
+Situations favoring an air assault operation for the SBCT include those in which the enemy has a vulnerable area suitable for air assault, surprise can be achieved, and enemy air defenses are weak and vulnerable or can be effectively suppressed.

 a.
-When mechanized infantry is used in the air assault role, the disposition of the unit's vehicles is also a point of consideration.
-The combat vehicles of the battalion task force (-) can be—
+When the SBCT is used in the air assault role, the disposition of the unit's vehicles is also a point of consideration.
+The combat vehicles of the air assault force can be